nus-cs2103-AY2021S1/tp/docs/team/jonasngs.md

                             [\#553](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/553)
                             [\#555](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/555)

-* **Enhancement:** Implement contact list management feature
+* **Enhancement:** Implemented contact list management feature

-  * What it does: This feature allows users to keep track of all module related contacts while managing all their contact details efficiently.
+  * **What it does:** This feature allows users to keep track of all module related contacts while managing all their contact details.
                   This feature includes the following functionalities: `add contact`, `delete contact`, `edit contact`, `clear contact`, `list contact`

-  * Justification: This feature can enhance the product significantly as module related contacts are one of the most vital module information that users need to access on a regular basis.
-As users can be enrolled in several modules, each having a distinct set of lessons, the number of contacts to track can be overwhelming.
-Allowing users to manage different contacts and their respective details this can add value to Cap 5 Buddy as a module tracking application.
+  * **Justification:** This feature can enhance the product significantly as module related contacts are one of the most vital module information that users need to access on a regular basis.
+As users are enrolled in numorous lessons, the number of contacts to track can be overwhelming.

-  * Highlights:
+  * **Highlights:**

     * This feature requires development in all the components of Cap 5 Buddy: `Logic`, `Model`, `Storage` and `Ui`.
 As such, in-depth analysis of how the components interacted with each other was required.

     * This feature considers that it would be impractical to specify all contact fields as compulsory when creating contacts.
-      This can encourage more flexibility for users.
+As such, several contact fields were made optional.

-    * Careful implementation of contact related commands and methods is required as certain contact details of a particular contact might be absent.
-Defensive programming was employed extensively to ensure such cases were handled appropriately to prevent potential bugs from surfacing.
+      Since certain contact details of a contact might be absent, defensive programming was employed extensively to ensure such cases were handled appropriately to prevent potential bugs from surfacing.

   * Relevant Pull requests: [\#228](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/228)
                             [\#249](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/249)
                             [\#250](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/250)